rlegendi/JYzer/README.md

 - Terrorgruppe (they are a very cool band - really deutschepunk!)
 - Anti-Flag
-- HatÛs·gilag Tilos (they are Hungarian guys - one of the best we have!)
+- Hat√≥s√°gilag Tilos (they are Hungarian guys - one of the best we have!)
 - Dead Kennedys (I don't know whether they know that 29A has used one of their song, "Holiday in Cambodia" I think in issue #8 ...
 Funny ;-) )
 - Sepultura (especially for that funny song with Luciano Pavarotti - I wasn't able to stop laughing when I first heard it :-)))))) )
-- KatÈter Rap Yam (some of my friends; especially for singing about a pub where we used to drink :-) )
+- Kat√©ter Rap Yam (some of my friends; especially for singing about a pub where we used to drink :-) )

 'bout me: